Position: UrbanArt Commission – Senior Program Manager (full time)

 + Previous project management experience

-+ Previous supervisory or team management experience
++ Previous team management experience

 + Interest or background in art and design strongly preferred